BEng Mech., BSc Maths., MSc OR, PhD Fin.

 Nunquam praescriptos transibunt sidera fines

 EDUCATION & VISITING

-Research interests: Basel modelling, credit scoring, credit rating, credit portfolio management, reject inference, stress testing, financial distress and bankruptcy prediction, Fintech and Regtech, big data analytics, social credit systems.
+Research interests: Credit scoring and credit rating, credit portfolio management, Basel Accord and stress testing, financial distress and bankruptcy prediction, consumer finance and green finance, Fintech and Regtech, big data analytics, social credit systems.

 Books & chapters